 God Reveals Himself

 God, who is so far beyond us, has reached out to us, revealing to us something of Himself.
 Everyone can look about and see in the wonders of nature the Creator whose very Word causes them to be.
 More especially we catch a glimpse of Him by looking at people, made in His image and likeness.
-But we get our clearest picture of God because He has directly communicated Himself to us in what we call Divine Revelation.
+But we get our clearest picture of God in what we call Divine Revelation, in which God has directly communicated Himself to us.
 He has freely opened Himself to us so that we may share in His divine life.
 Forming a people, Israel, God dealt with them through judges and kings, priests and prophets.
 He fed them, protected them, liberated them, loved them, corrected, punished and forgave them.
 He taught them that He alone is God, compassionate and true to His promises.
-He showed Himself, not only as the Holy One, but as our Father as well.
+He showed Himself not only as the Holy One, but as our Father as well.

 God Acts in Christ

 These signs of God’s presence and revelations of His love find their climax in the coming of the Son of God, Jesus Christ, into the world.
 “God so loved the world that He gave His only Son, that whoever believes in Him may not die, but may have eternal life” (Jn 3:16).
 The life, death, and resurrection of Jesus Christ is the supreme expression of God’s revelation to us.
 In Christ we see God as the Lover of mankind, emptying Himself for us.
 We see Him as the victorious Lord, trampling upon Death and giving life to those in the tomb of separation from God.
 We see Him as the King of glory, fully alive and in union with His Father the definitive and irrevocable communication of God to us.